Coldplay: Musical and lyrical style

 With Viva la Vida or Death and All His Friends and the subsequent Prospekt's March (both released in 2008), Coldplay further diversified their style and explored new territory following the completion of what they saw as a trilogy of albums.
-The band experimented with numerous different instruments, including electric violins, tack pianos, santoors and orchestras, all while using more layered productions.
+The band experimented with numerous different instruments, including church organs, tack pianos, santoors and orchestras, all while using more layered productions.
 They also tried distinct song structures and vocal identities at the suggestion of producer Brian Eno, drawing influences from Oriental, Hispanic, African and Middle Eastern sounds.
 The title track, "Viva la Vida", is considered baroque pop, and fourth single "Strawberry Swing" was described as having psychedelic inspirations.
 They dabbled in shoegaze on hidden track "Chinese Sleep Chant" as well.
 Lyrics are more universal in comparison to previous material, with the subject matter being more collective as the band "delves into love, life, war and death".
 Martin commented the revolution motifs were inspired by Victor Hugo's Les Misérables (1862).

 Those themes, along with some of the oriental influences, remained in 2011's Mylo Xyloto, a concept album that follows the story of two characters in the style of a rock opera.
 It expanded the spectrum of Coldplay's sound by including more electronic elements than before and featuring mostly upbeat tones for the first time, resulting in a pop rock style with modern, urban and dance melodies.
 According to Champion, the band originally wanted to make an acoustic record, so when "Paradise" started to take shape, they decided to begin a separate electronic album.
 However, the two of them ultimately became a single body of work, with songs like "Charlie Brown" and "Us Against the World" getting reworked into their current versions.
 Berryman declared they approached the project with confidence.
 Lyrically, Martin said he was mostly inspired by old school American graffiti, the White Rose movement and "being able to speak out or follow your passion, even if everybody seems against it".
 In 2013, a comic book based on the record's plot was released in partnership with Mark Osborne.